Skip to Content

 Croquettes are popular Spanish tapas

-Fried breadcrumbs filled with authentic serrano ham are typical tapas in Spain.
+Fried breadcrumbs with different fillings are popular tapas in Spain.

 There are vegetarian Spanish croquetas and meaty Spanish croquetas.